Istisna (Manufacturing Contract)

-The word ‘Istisna’ is a derivative from the root word ‘Sa na’a, which means to manufacture or to construct something.
+The word ‘Istisna’ is a derivative from the root word ‘Sana’a, which means to manufacture or to construct something.
 Istisna is a contract of sale where one party agrees to deliver specified items at a pre-determined future time at an agreed price.
-In istisna contract the Seller is called “San’e” while the buyer is described as “Mustasne”.
+In istisna contract, the Seller is called “San’e” while the buyer is described as “Mustasne”.

 - There should be proper offer and acceptance between the seller and a purchaser.
-The parties involved must be competent to enter into contract.
+The parties involved must be competent to enter into the contract.
 They must not be minor or of unsound mind.

 - The nature and quality of the item to be delivered must be specified.

 - The price for Istisna goods must be known at the conclusion of the contract.
 The price could be in cash or tangible commodity or the usufruct of an asset.
-The price can be deferred or paid in installments
+The price can be deferred or paid in instalments

 - A contract of Istisna is binding and the parties to the contract are certainly bound by all obligations due to contract.
-The contract can only be terminated by mutual agreement of the parties but, before commencement of Istisna work, either party may terminate the Istisn’a contract unilaterally.
+The contract can only be terminated by mutual agreement of the parties but, before the commencement of Istisna work, either party may terminate the Istisn’a contract unilaterally.

 - Delivery of goods can take place before the due date or on the due date as it is not fixed.
 The item is deliverable upon completion by the manufacturer.
 If the Istisna goods are not in accordance with the contractual specifications the purchase has the right to reject them.

 The Permissibility of Istisna is based on the Hadith,

 “Narrated by Jabir (May Allah be pleased with him): A woman said, “O Allah’s Apostle!
 Shall I get something constructed for you to sit on as I have a slave who is a carpenter?”
 He replied, “Yes if you like.”
 So she had that pulpit constructed.”